WiseLibs/better-sqlite3/API.md

 Loads a compiled [SQLite3 extension](https://sqlite.org/loadext.html) and applies it to the current database connection.

-It's your responsibility to make sure the extensions you load are compiled/linked against the same version of [SQLite3](https://www.sqlite.org/) as `better-sqlite3` is using.
+It's your responsibility to make sure the extensions you load are compiled/linked against a version of [SQLite3](https://www.sqlite.org/) that is compatible `better-sqlite3`.
 Keep in mind that new versions of `better-sqlite3` will periodically use newer versions of [SQLite3](https://www.sqlite.org/).
 You can see which version is being used [here](https://github.com/JoshuaWise/better-sqlite3/tree/master/deps).

 ### .exec(*string*) -> *this*